 Impact is a private UK oil and gas exploration company with assets located offshore Namibia, South Africa and West Africa.
+The Company's ownership interest is approximately 30.9% at September 30, 2021.

 Impact has an indirect interest in Block 11B/12B, South Africa.
 In 2020 Africa Energy and Impact announced a consolidation of their indirect interest in the Block 11B/12B exploration right.
 Following completion, Impact holds 36.5% of the Common Shares in Africa Energy.